 \subsection{Time delay distributions}

-We remind readers that Equations~\ref{eqn:tpseudo} and \ref{eqn:tfold} relate arrival time difference to the magnification of a pair of strongly lensed images, the Einstein radius of the lens ($\thE$), and the density ($\kE$) and slope of the density profile ($\etaE$) of the lens at its Einstein radius.
-Pairs of more strongly magnified images will have smaller image separations than pairs of less strongly magnified images.
-We use these equations to transform the predicted magnification distributions derived from our models (Figure~\ref{fig:mudist}) into predicted arrival time difference distributions ($\Dt_{\rm pseu}$ and $\Dt_{\rm fold}$) for typical galaxy-scale ($\thE=1\,\rm arcsec$, $\kE=0.5$, $\etaE=1$) and cluster-scale ($\thE=10\,\rm arcsec$, $\kE=0.8$, $\etaE=0.5$) lenses.
+We use Equations~\ref{eqn:tpseudo} and \ref{eqn:tfold} to transform the predicted magnification distributions derived from our models (Figure~\ref{fig:mudist}) into predicted arrival time difference distributions ($\Dt_{\rm pseu}$ and $\Dt_{\rm fold}$) for typical galaxy-scale ($\thE=1\,\rm arcsec$, $\kE=0.5$, $\etaE=1$) and cluster-scale ($\thE=10\,\rm arcsec$, $\kE=0.8$, $\etaE=0.5$) lenses (Figure~\ref{fig:dtdist}).
 We adopt $\mathcal{D}=3.3\,\rm Gpc$, based on $\zs=1.6$ which corresponds to the peak of the predicted true distance ($D$) distribution discussed above, and $\zl=0.5$ which corresponds to the peak of the optical depth to strong lensing \citep{Robertson2020}.
 At fixed lens mass and structure the predicted $\Dt_{\rm fold}$ distributions are broader than the predicted $\Dt_{\rm pseu}$ distributions due to the stronger dependence of the former on lens magnification, $\mu$.
-Also, as expected from Figure~\ref{fig:dt:verify}, the predicted $\Dt_{\rm fold}$ distributions peak at smaller arrival time differences than the predicted $\Dt_{\rm pseu}$ distributions, again due to the functional dependence on $\mu$.
+Also, the predicted $\Dt_{\rm fold}$ distributions peak at smaller arrival time differences than the predicted $\Dt_{\rm pseu}$ distributions, again due to their respective dependence on $\mu$.

-Gravitationally lensed BH-BH mergers suffer longer arrival time differences than gravitationally lensed NS-NS mergers because the former are typically less strongly magnified than the latter.
-In LIGO's fifth run lensed BH-BH mergers have entered the regime of low-magnification strong-lensing ($2<\mu<10$; Figure~\ref{fig:mudist}), whilst lensed NS-NS mergers remain in the high-magnification regime ($\mu>10$; Figure~\ref{fig:mudist}).
-The typical arrival time differences for lensed BH-BH mergers are predicted to be typically $\gtrsim1\,\rm hour$, and for lensed NS-NS mergers to be typically $\lesssim1\,\rm year$.
+{Gravitationally lensed BH-BH mergers suffer longer arrival time differences than gravitationally lensed NS-NS mergers because the former are typically less strongly magnified ($\mu\lesssim10$) than the latter ($\mu\simeq100$; Figure~\ref{fig:mudist}).
+Importantly, the predicted arrival time differences for lensed NS-NS mergers are dominated by sub-year timescales, whilst the arrival time differences for lensed BH-BH mergers can extend to numerous years, and in some cases decades.
+Detection of multiple signals from gravitationally lensed NS-NS mergers are therefore better matched to the length of GW detector runs than detection of multiple signals from lensed BH-BH mergers.}